Jerry’s wife had filed for divorce. She was willing to mediate the legal issues but made it clear she had no interest in reconciliation.

 If you keep it up month after month, she may eventually begin to remember and interpret the past through the lens of your behavior today.

 God may use this to trigger positive memories from the past, which could eventually dilute and even displace the negative memories.
-In time, this could result in an amazingly different attitude:
+In time, this could result in her regaining an amazingly different attitude:

 ‘We’ve gone through some painful times together, but overall he really is a good person.
 Both of us still have a lot of growing to do, but seeing how much he’s changed in recent months makes me believe things can be better in the future.’

-In other words, let God take care of other people’s memories and interpretations of the past.
+In other words, let God take care of your wife’s memories and interpretations of the past.
 Admit your past failures and focus on the changes God is calling you to make today.
-If you keep it up, there is a chance that other people’s critical judgments of you will soften, and they will be able to remember the past more objectively and positively.
+If you keep it up, there is a chance that her critical judgments of you will soften, and she will eventually remember the past more objectively and positively.

-Even if other’s attitudes don’t change, however, you will experience the benefits of cooperating with God as he changes you.
+Even if her attitude don’t change, however, you will experience the benefits of cooperating with God as he fulfills his promise in passages like Romans 8:28-29 and Ephesians 4:22-2 to continue his work to conform you to the image of Christ.

 The Rest of the Story